karel-burda/timers/README.md

 You can of course specify cmake options like build type (debug, release, ...), used generator, etc.

 # Unit Tests
-For building tests, run cmake with the option `tests=ON` and pass path to the gtest like this `cmake . -D TESTS:BOOL=ON -D gtest_DIR:PATH=/path/to/gtest`
+For building tests, run cmake with the option `tests=ON`:
+`cmake . -DTESTS:BOOL=ON`

+The project is using the `gtest` and it's automatically downloaded using the CMake in its build step.

 # Branch Model
 Project is using git workflow, this includes `master`, `develop`, feature (prefix `feature/`) and bugfix (`bugfix/`) branches, and `release/` for stable releases.